 - Grants are award to non-profit institutions with 501(c) 3 status, based in the United States, including supporting foundations of European institutions.

 - These are competitive grants.
 Please see ‘Past Grants’ and ‘Annual Reports’ for past awards and typical levels of funding and review our Grants FAQs for answers to common application questions.

 - Application Deadlines*: April 1 and October 1

 *Please note, if the application deadline falls on a weekend, applications must be received by the previous Friday.

-The Digital Resources program is intended to create incentives for historians of art and architecture, as well as archivists and librarians who support their work, to convert important existing information resources to digital form.
-These resources will reach a vastly larger audience of specialists, teachers, and students online than they could ever reach previously, while also fostering new forms of research and collaboration and new approaches to teaching and learning.
+The Digital Resources program is intended to foster new forms of research and collaboration as well as new approaches to teaching and learning.
 Support will also be offered for the digitization of important visual resources (especially art history photographic archives) in the area of pre-modern European art history; of primary textual sources (especially the literary and documentary sources of European art history); for promising initiatives in online publishing; and for innovative experiments in the field of digital art history.
 Please note that this grant program does not typically support the digitization of museum object collections.